-- they travel 25 miles round trip related to advocacy for a child. (i.e. to visit a child they are appointed to represent, or to a sibling or family visit, or an important event in the child’s life such as a college visit, a family event, a job interview, or a relative’s funeral, or a related trip involving training or issue.)
+- You travel more than 25 miles to attend an important event in the child’s life such as a college visit, a family event, a job interview, or a relative’s funeral

-- they travel any distance to transport a courthouse dog to a GAL-related event where they will comfort or support kids, or
+- You transport a courthouse dog to a GAL-related event where the dog will comfort or support kids;

-- they travel out of state or need to fly out of state (NOTE: out of state and air travel require advance approval from the Circuit Director), or
+- You travel out of state or need to fly out of state (NOTE: out of state, overnight and air travel require advance approval Statewide GAL Director of Operations);